tinify/wordpress-plugin/readme.txt

 A: Everything will keep on working, but newly uploaded images will not be optimized.
 Of course we encourage everyone to sign up for a full subscription.

 = Q: Can I optimize all existing images in my media library? =
 A: Yes!
-After installing the plugin, go to *Media > Optimize Images*, and click on the button to optimize all unoptimized images in your media library.
+After installing the plugin, go to *Media > Compress All Images*, and click on the button to optimize all unoptimized images in your media library.

 == Changelog ==